FIWARE/tutorials.NGSI-LD/docs/working-with-@context.md

 ```

 All containers are residing on the same network - the Orion Context Broker is listening on Port `1026` and MongoDB is
-listening on the default port `27017` and the httpd is listening on port `80`.
-All containers are also exposing
+listening on the default port `27017` and httpd is offering `@context` files on port `80`.
+All containers are also
-the ports externally - this is purely for the tutorial access - so that cUrl or Postman can access them without
+exposing the ports externally - this is purely for the tutorial access - so that cUrl or Postman can access them without
 being part of the same network.
 The command-line initialization should be self explanatory.

 ## Start Up